offsecin/infosecblog/_posts/2019-07-05-oscp-experience.markdown

 # Lesson's Learned
 <span style="color:green">
 Now it was my time to learn how to be sincere as i my was lazy or you can call me whatever you wish.
-I prepared many sample  previous lab walkthroughs to make myself comforatable with Reporting issue.
+I have to prepare many sample Reports including previous lab walkthroughs to make myself comforatable with Reporting issue.
  </span>

 # Exam Time Again